Analyzing the Price-to-Earnings Ratio of Keurig Dr Pepper Inc. (KDP)

 KDP) stock’s latest price update

-The stock price of Keurig Dr Pepper Inc. (NASDAQ: KDP) has dropped by -2.50 compared to previous close of 33.54.
-Despite this, the company has seen a fall of -7.39% in its stock price over the last five trading days.
+The stock price of Keurig Dr Pepper Inc. (NASDAQ: KDP) has jumped by 2.28 compared to previous close of 32.49.
+Despite this, the company has seen a gain of 1.62% in its stock price over the last five trading days.
 Barron’s reported on 02/22/23 that Keurig Dr Pepper Has Trailed Rivals.
 The Stock Is Poised to Rally.

 KDP’s Market Performance

-Keurig Dr Pepper Inc. (KDP) has seen a -7.39% fall in stock performance for the week, with a -7.34% decline in the past month and a -5.76% plunge in the past quarter.
-The volatility ratio for the week is 2.63%, and the volatility levels for the past 30 days are at 1.41% for KDP.
-The simple moving average for the past 20 days is -7.30% for KDP’s stock, with a -10.92% simple moving average for the past 200 days.
+KDP’s stock has risen by 1.62% in the past week, with a monthly drop of -6.13% and a quarterly drop of -5.46%.
+The volatility ratio for the week is 1.98% while the volatility levels for the last 30 days are 1.68% for Keurig Dr Pepper Inc. The simple moving average for the last 20 days is -3.96% for KDP’s stock, with a simple moving average of -9.24% for the last 200 days.

 Analysts’ Opinion of KDP